Inclusion at Chilton Primary School

 Identification , Assessment & Provision

 As stated in our SEN policy, if a parent or guardian is concerned about SEN provision for their child, initial contact should be made with the class teacher.
 A meeting will be arranged, which may include the Headteacher and/or Inclusion Manager, to discuss the concern.
-Parents can request an appointment with the Headteacher directly.
-The Parent Partnership Service is available to support parents in meetings concerning their child’s progress and welfare.
+Parents can also request an appointment with the Headteacher directly.
+SENDIASS Oxfordshire (Supporting parents of children and young people with SEND) is available to support parents in meetings concerning their child’s progress and welfare: https://sendiass-oxfordshire.org.uk/

-In the event of a formal complaint concerning SEN provision, parents/guardians are advised to contact the Headteacher and follow the Oxfordshire LA procedure in the first instance.
-Parents may also contact the Governing Body.
-Government publications regarding parents’ rights are available in school.
+In the event of a formal complaint concerning SEN provision, parents/guardians are advised to contact the Headteacher and follow the school Complaints Procedure.

-The following links provide further guidance and recent publications from the DfE.SEND Guidance for parents and carers - August 2014
+The following links provide further guidance and recent publications from the DfE: